 Brands that experience higher brand equity and reduced churn will also experience higher customer retention.
 High customer retention often correlates to high customer loyalty.
 A customer may buy from a brand once every few years, but the ability to keep that person as a customer is important.

-Companies that are quick to resolve issues, reward loyalty, stay in touch, and most importantly, thank their customers will strengthen the positive perception that is at the root of the overall customer experience.
-Customer retention leads to more sales and higher lifetime value and an easier way to increase ROI from that initial conversion.
+Companies that are quick to resolve issues, reward loyalty, stay in touch, and most importantly, thank their customers will strengthen the positive perception at the root of the overall customer experience.
+Customer retention leads to more sales, higher lifetime value and an easier way to increase ROI from that initial conversion.

 5. Improved crisis management

 By implementing effective CXM programs, businesses are also preparing for any potential crises that may arise.
 Bad PR, the recall of a product or the inability to meet simple customer service requests can all leave a bad taste in the mouths of the public and more importantly customers.

 When customers trust a company to be there for them and with them, they are more likely to interact with that brand directly.
 Brands with effective CXM programs can better protect themselves from public outrage or humiliation.
 Even with short term setbacks, companies that own up to mistakes, enforce the trust their customers put in them and respond to complaints or negative experiences positively will come out on top in the end.